CeetronSolutions/resinsight-system-doc/_docs/CodeStandards.md

 std::unique_ptr ptr (new Object);
 cvf::ref<cvf::Object> = new cvf::Object;
 ```
 PdmPointer<T> should only be used for referencing objects owned somewhere else and not for ownership as it contains no reference counting.
+This policy will allow us to start using static code analysers which look for uses of new/delete.

 ### Exception for Qt
 Qt widgets and layouts takes over ownership of widgets assigned to them.
 It would thus be dangerous to pass a unique_ptr into it.